JadenLabs/rpj/README.md

 **Commands:**

 ```
--  install | Install a project (not needed if using cargo)
 -  new     | Create a new project
 -  remove  | Delete an existing project
 -  update  | Update an existing project